 While the visuals are all Red Tiger, we start seeing influences when it comes to gameplay.
 The win system/bonus trigger system, for example, is straight from slots such as Golden Ticket or Troll Hunters.
 Using a cluster pays system, wins are achieved by matching 3 or more symbols in a row, whether vertically or horizontally, starting anywhere on the grid.
 The same symbols may participate in more than one combination at the same time.
 Winning combinations are removed from the board, yet new symbols do not tumble in.

-Running the show is a medium volatile math model producing a default RTP of 95.67% and a modest max win figure of 2,048 times your stake.
+Running the show is a high volatile math model producing a default RTP of 95.67% and a modest max win figure of 2,048 times your stake.
 This stylistic trip through old Mesopotamia is possible on any device where stakes of 10 p/c to £/€40 may be set.
 As for the paytable, 8 intricately designed pay symbols are listed.
 Clubs, diamonds, hearts, and spades are used as the low pay symbols, while birds, lions, bulls, and Sargon are the highs.
 Values for premium symbols range from 0.3x-0.5x for three of a kind, rising to 3 to 5 times the bet for five of a kind combinations.

 Age of Akkadia: Slot Features

 Age of Akkadia has a couple of features on hand to increase your returns.
 These are Akkadia Wilds and free spins with hidden multipliers.
 When high paying symbols form a winning combination, they leave an Akkadia wild symbol in the middle position when they are removed from the grid.
 Wilds replace any symbol to create a winning combination and remain on the reels for the subsequent cascade.
 A win consisting only of wild symbols does not leave a wild behind in the middle when they have been removed.